If there are things you don’t like in the world you grew up in, make your own life different.”

 A corporation can be charitable and community-minded by making cash, in-kind and volunteer-time commitments to “good causes.”
 But cause marketers build on that tradition to place the reputation of a valued brand behind to cause – leveraging that involvement to position a product and differentiate that brand from competitors on an ongoing basis.

 Such strategies are almost sure to benefit the corporate bottom line AND to motivate employees, giving them a sense of purpose beyond dollars-and-cents considerations.

-Cause marketing showcases a new generation of business leaders who exhibit a new level of compassionate commitment to take sensible risk, bolster reputation and create opportunities.
-These new-age corporate citizen are becoming the face of change in support of the nonprofit agencies spearheading the changes to come.
+Cause marketing showcases a new generation of business leaders who exhibit a new level of compassionate commitment to take a sensible risk, bolster reputation and create opportunities.
+These new-age corporate citizens are becoming the face of change in support of the nonprofit agencies spearheading the changes to come.

 More Posts That May Interest You